daninoks/tasks/task1/README.md

 ### Usage:
 > This program will launch a specified process and periodically (with a provided time interval).
-> And collect CPU/RSS/VMS about it
+> collect CPU/RSS/VMS about it

 Script can be run with defaults:
 ```